precyon/Traffic-Sign-Classifier/writeup.md

 - Additive noise
 - Perspective

+While there is a considerable scope for data augmentation in this project, we mostly limit ourselves to creating just enough augmentation for balancing the dataset.
+This has been done considering the limitation on the training resources and the validation accuracy targets that we have.
+Therefore, we only augment images in the class so that each one of them has at least 1000 or so image.

 We use a library `imgaug` for this task.
 This library allows us to easily create a random augmentation pipeline and apply it to large image sets.
 It is also easily available on `PyPi` and can be simply installed with

 ```
 pip install imgaug
 ```

 The following code snippet sets up this pipeline for us.
 The code comments are self-explanatory.
-We don't translate a lot of images because convolutions are fairly robust to translations.

 ```
 augPipeline = iaa.Sequential([